-On Friday, May 8 and Saturday, May 9, 2020, the Atlanta Writers Club will present its 21st Atlanta Writers Conference.
-The goal of this conference is to give you access to eight top publishing acquisitions editors and eight literary agents actively seeking new clients, help you get your work ready for them, and educate you with a workshop and talks by experienced authors and other industry professionals.
+On Friday, May 3 and Saturday, May 4, 2024, the Atlanta Writers Club will present its 30th Atlanta Writers Conference, in-person at the Westin Atlanta Airport Hotel.
+We will now only offer a virtual option for critique and pitch meetings with the agents and editors, due to the ever-increasing expense of the audio-visual equipment and personnel involved and the ever-dwindling number of virtual participants.
+The goals of this conference are to give you access to eighteen top publishing acquisitions editors and literary agents actively seeking new clients (see their profiles on our Editors and Agents page), help you get your work ready for them, and educate you with a workshop and talks by experienced authors and other industry professionals.
 The Conference Activities page details each activity you can register for: select them all, only one, or some number in between–it’s entirely up to you, so you can craft the conference experience that will be best for your growth, interests, and budget.

-During the conference, you might be asked by agents and editors to send an entire manuscript or nonfiction proposal for review.
+During the conference, you might be asked by agents and editors to send an entire fiction manuscript or nonfiction proposal for review.
 Following that review, you could be offered a contract based on the materials you’ve submitted: after nearly every conference some AWC members sign with conference guests and realize their dream of publication (see Testimonials page).
 You certainly will know more about how your work is perceived by industry professionals, and you’ll gain valuable experience interacting one-on-one with them.